 One full day was dedicated to cleaning that floor.

-I first used my shop vac to get the biggest messes, then Mr. RLC used his trusted blower to get rid of what still remained there.
-Phff that was a cloud of dust!
+I first used my shop vacuum to get the biggest mess, and then Mr. RLC used his trusted blower to remove what remained there.

 RUST-OLEUM CLEANER AND DEGREASER

 You need to wash that floor to remove dirt and grease!
-Enter here Rust-Oleum cleaner and degreaser.

 As per instructions, we mixed it with water.